Home » Slide Show » About the Eastern Shore Chapter

 About the Eastern Shore Chapter

-Over the past couple of years, the new chapter has hosted a Dismantling Racism workshop and a New Member Orientation.
+Over the following years, the chapter has hosted a Dismantling Racism workshop and a New Member Orientation.
 Members held a rally for the Affordable Care Act in the middle of winter, which over 50 people attended.
-Most recently, they have decided to work on the school-to-prison pipeline.
-Their first forum attracted 40 parents, educators, and community members at large, and hosted panelists from the Virginia Department of Education, Legal Aid Justice Center, and a former school board member from Accomack County.
+They first worked on the school-to-prison pipeline.
+Their forum attracted 40 parents, educators, and community members at large, and hosted panelists from the Virginia Department of Education, Legal Aid Justice Center, and a former school board member from Accomack County.
 They have created a comprehensive plan in their new campaign to engage the community, schools, and the school board in decreasing suspensions in both Accomack and Northampton Counties.

 About the Eastern Shore Chapter Reviewed by on .
 The Eastern Shore Chapter first began meeting in March 2016, when 31 people attended a meeting at Mary N. Smith Cultural Center.
 The group spent two years doing The Eastern Shore Chapter first began meeting in March 2016, when 31 people attended a meeting at Mary N. Smith Cultural Center.
 The group spent two years doing Rating: 0